U.S. flag

 Related Genetic Counseling Issues

 X-chromosome inactivation.
-As in other X-linked disorders, X-chromosome inactivation may further significantly contribute to a wide inter- and intrafamilial phenotypic variability in females heterozygous for the pathogenic variant.
-However, data obtained from a peripheral blood sample may not represent the proportion of cells with the active mutated DCX allele in other tissues.
-Furthermore, testing for skewed X-chromosome inactivation in any available pre- or postnatal sample is of no value in predicting the clinical manifestations of a heterozygous DCX pathogenic variant in any individual.
+As in other X-linked disorders, X-chromosome inactivation has been postulated to contribute to inter- and intrafamilial phenotypic variability in females heterozygous for a DCX pathogenic variant.
+Note: Testing for skewed X-chromosome inactivation in any available pre- or postnatal sample is of no value in predicting the clinical manifestations of a heterozygous DCX pathogenic variant in any individual.

 Family planning

-• It is appropriate to offer genetic counseling (including discussion of potential risks to offspring and reproductive options) to young adults who are affected, are heterozygous, or are at risk of being heterozygous.
+• It is appropriate to offer genetic counseling (including discussion of potential risks to offspring and reproductive options) to young adults who are affected or are at risk of having a DCX pathogenic variant.

 Prenatal Testing and Preimplantation Genetic Testing